stephenberry/glaze/docs/networking/http-client.md

 };
 ```

 - `method`: The HTTP method to use. (default is "GET")
 - `url`: The URL to request.
 - `timeout`: Set connection timeout. (default is 30s)
 - `strategy`: Can be `bulk_transfer` (default, larger chunks, better throughput) or `immediate_delivery` (smaller chunks, lower latency)
 - `max_buffer_size`: Larger buffer can decrease dropouts and increase throughput at cost of memory usage. (default is 1 MiB)
 - `body`: The HTTP Body to send.
 - `headers`: The HTTP headers to send.
 - `on_data`: A callback that's called when data is received; returning `false` cancels the transfer.
+  - A callback that returns nothing (or any non-boolean value) will be assumed to always be successful.
 - `on_error`: A callback that's called when an error occurs.
 - `on_progress`: An optional callback reporting download progress; returning `false` cancels the transfer.
 See [Progress and Cancellation](#progress-and-cancellation).
 - `on_connect`: A callback that's called when the connection is established and the headers are received.
 - `on_disconnect`: A callback that's called when the connection is closed.
 - `status_is_error`: Optional predicate to decide whether a status code should trigger `on_error` (defaults to checking for codes ≥ 400).

 To override the default behaviour you can supply a predicate: